+To determine when to start the transplants, count backward the number of weeks it takes to grow one starting from the desired date to plant it into the garden.
 For example, cool season crops, which tolerate light frosts, such as cabbage can be transplanted outside starting around March 15, depending on the weather.
 Within 5 to 7 weeks, plants are ready for the garden.
-Start these seeds beginning February 10, which provides seven weeks of growing time.
+Starting these seeds beginning February 10, provides seven weeks of growing time.
 Broccoli seeds should be started two weeks later.
 These crops bolt and ruin when the weather turns hot.
-This means the latest target date to plant them in the garden is the beginning of April.
+The latest target date to plant them in the garden is the beginning of April.